Jercik/gh-feedback/README.md

 Before first use in a session, run `gh-feedback --help` and subcommand help (e.g., `gh-feedback agree --help`) to learn available commands and options.
 ```

+## Slash Command

+A ready-made slash command is available in the repository at [`slash-command/process-feedback.md`](https://github.com/Jercik/gh-feedback/blob/main/slash-command/process-feedback.md).
+The prompt works with Claude Code, Cursor, and other agents that support markdown-based commands.

+To install for Claude Code, download the file to your project's `.claude/commands/` directory.
+Then invoke with `/process-feedback`.
+The command systematically processes all PR feedback items: fixing issues, rejecting with evidence, acknowledging bot noise, or requesting clarification.

 ## License

 MIT